Adjustierung

-K.u.k.
-Adjustation instruction (de: Adjustierungsvorschrift), edition 1912.
+Imperial service dress (Adjustierung) guidelines (de: Adjustierungsvorschrift) 1912.

 Adjustierung (literally: adjustation, Austria Dienstkleidung 'service dress') is any uniform of the Austrian armed forces.
 It is derived from the German (Austrian) verb adjustieren (Austria: ausrüsten, 'equip').
 Another historical term used for military uniforms, e.g. in the Austro-Hungarian Army (1867–1918), was Montur, and in the Prussian Army Montierung.

 Today the Austrian Armed Forces (Bundesheer) discriminates the different kinds of Adjustierung as follows: